industrial-edge/iih-semantics-getting-started/docs/Installation.md

 ## Configure OPC UA Model

-OPC UA protocol allows companies or organizations to standardize their data for an OPC UA information model.
-It is possible to generate standardized interfaces for the OPC UA servers, so OPC UA clients only need to know the information defined in that standard and not taking into account information not relevant.
+OPC UA protocol allows companies or organizations to standardize their data in an OPC UA information model.
+Generating standardized interfaces for OPC UA servers enables interoperability at the semantic level.

-This standardized interface is called companion specification.
-There are already many organizations or groups of companies which have standardized some OPC UA information models for some industries, but a user can also create their own companion specifications.
+Companion Specification are so called "Industry Standard Models".
+There are many organizations or groups which have standardized some OPC UA information models for some industries, but a user can also create their own companion specifications.

 In this example, a user-defined companion specification for the filling bottle machine was created and then used as a basis for a data model using Siemens OPC UA modeling Editor (SiOME).